Prompt Engineering Guide

 The Expert User persona brings domain expertise and practical knowledge.
 Optimize your prompts by:

-Example Optimized Prompt:
+Example Optimized Prompt

 As an Expert with healthcare administration expertise, evaluate our new patient scheduling system concept.